( Read Part I )

 There was no pain.
 Still, I knew I was injured.
 Looking down I found that the spike had gone through my left hand but not my chest.

+I pulled my hand off the spike.
+Strands of muscle dangled from the wound.
+My blood was an odd orange color.
 It’s the altitude, I reasoned.
 Oxygen is what makes blood red.
 I must still be very high.
 And that logic satisfied me until I reached the van and removed my yellow-tinted goggles.
+The dried blood was suddenly rusty red.

 There is a difference between what I see and what is.
 It is a lesson I try to keep in mind.
 Nonetheless some moments linger, seem solid and true, and worth the price of admission.
 Among them my wife standing in our doorway.
 Her tears of joy and welcome when I got home.